microsoft/TemplateStudio/docs/templates.md

     "type": "item",
     "wts.type": "page",
     "wts.framework": "MVVMBasic|MVVMLight",       //Frameworks where this template can be used.
-    "wts.version": "1.0.0",
+    "wts.platform": "Uwp",                        //Platform where this template can be used "wts.version": "1.0.0",
     "wts.displayOrder": "1",                      //This tag is used to order the templates in the wizard.
     "wts.rightClickEnabled":"true",               //If set to 'true' then this feature or page is available from right click on an existing project.